unckless/RobUnckless_Lab_Notebook/_posts/2019-07-01-EpiRAD-ddRAD-Poc.md

 Choose 2 samples that have the highest starting concentration of DNA and replicate them across all pools

 2. DNA Dilution

+The optimal DNA quantity 500 ng, Acceptable range is 200-500 ng.
+If you use more than 500 ng that my exhaust the enzymes and lead to incomplete digestion.
+Optimal DNA quality high molecular weight > 10kb
+Quantification can be done with the qubit protocol or with the plate reader and the AccueBlue assay
+To visualize DNA quality run a 1.5% agarose gel with a 1kb ladder, or run the genomic DNA TapeStation

 After quantification, determine DNA quantity in each of the samples.
 Because you have to digest and prep all samples twice (one ddRAD and one EpiRAD sample) you need two aliquots of 250 ng of DNA
 Calculate volume of each sample needed for 250 ng and transfer that to a (new) 96 well plate, in the order you have planned above
 Calculate volume of water needed to add up to 50ul for each sample well